adambard/learnxinyminutes-docs/objective-c.html.markdown

 @end

-// Now, if we wanted to create a Truck object, we would create a subclass of Car instead as it would
+// Now, if we wanted to create a Truck object, we would instead create a subclass of Car as it would
 // be changing the functionality of the Car to behave like a truck.
 But lets say we want to just add
 // functionality to this existing Car.
 A good example would be to clean the car.
 So we would create
 // a category to add these cleaning methods:
-// @interface filename: Car+Clean.h
+// @interface filename: Car+Clean.h (BaseClassName+CategoryName.h)
 #import "Car.h" // Make sure to import base class to extend.

 @interface Car (Clean) // The category name is inside () following the name of the base class.